About Pencil-Pleat Curtains

 - Measure the track or pole as shown in the diagram, and halve this measurement.

 - Make sure you have enough curtain hooks to match the number of rings on the track or curtain rod.
-We’ve included a few images of what those rings should look like — metal and plastic are both acceptable materials.
+We’ve included a few images of what those hooks should look like — metal and plastic are both acceptable materials.

 Installing the Hooks